snoyberg/posa-chapter/warp.md

 Authors: Michael Snoyman and Kazu Yamamoto

-Warp is a high-performance HTTP engine library in Haskell, a purely functional programming language.
+Warp is a high-performance library of HTTP server side in Haskell, a purely functional programming language.
 Both Yesod, a web application framework, and Mighttpd, an HTTP server, are implemented over Warp.